 Recordings other team members moved to Trash

-Recordings that were moved to Trash when channels were deleted by others
+Recordings that were moved to Trash when folders were deleted by others

-However you can only see recordings in Trash that you originally had access to based on recording or inherited permissions from the recording's channel.
+but only those which you originally had access to based on recording or inherited permissions from the recording's folder.

 What this means:

-If you had access to a recording before it was deleted, you'll see it in Trash unless you no longer have access to the channel it was in
+If you had access to a recording before it was deleted, you'll see it in Trash unless you no longer have access to the folder it was in

 If you didn't have permission to view a recording originally, you won't see it in Trash even if it's been deleted